flagmeister/flagmeister.github.io/README.md

 There is no single truth on SVG flags.
 All flag sites out in the wild have errors.
 The most popular one [flag-icons](https://flagicons.lipis.dev/) has many incorrect colors.
 Some are missing details in flags.

-* I first built a tool to analyze all SVG flags out there: [documentation.html#FlagMeisterAnalyzeFlags](https://flagmeister.github.io/documentation.html?flag=jollyroger#FlagMeisterAnalyzeFlags)
+* I first built a tool to analyse all SVG flags out there: [index.html#FlagMeisterAnalyzeFlags](https://flagmeister.github.io/index.html?flag=jollyroger)

 * copied all SVG flags into one file